tony-dingman/tony-dingman.github.io/README.md

 # [tony-dingman.github.io]( https://tony-dingman.github.io/ )

-a home page for the poems of Tony Dingman
+A home page for the poems of Tony Dingman.

+Click the titles to view scans of the work.

 ![2004-tony-dingman-by-frank-lobdell ]( 2004-tony-dingman-by-frank-lobdell.png )